AynmShawn4/Quadris/README.md

 # Quadris

-A Tetris like 2D game
+A Tetris like 2D game implemented in C++.

-Implemented in C++.
 Originally it had 2 modes(graphical and text as shown in the pictures), also the game is not real-time, blocks would only move when user input different instructions.

-Recently, i partially re-implement only the graphical mode of this game which becomes real-time for showcase purpose.
+Recently, i partially re-implement graphical mode of this game for showcase purpose.
 I used SDL2 libraries to draw graphics and handle user input.

 <b>textual Mode</b>